Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Well, fuck!" exclaimed Hernandez.
 "That much?
 Why the fuck you doin’ that?"

 "Well,  uh…" Thompson grinned, and matter-of-factly showed them why with a full-body flex.
 "All this muscle needs a *lot* of fuel!
-Uh...I’m doing pretty good, huh?"
+Uh...
+I’m doing pretty good, huh?"

 Nobody said anything as he quickly went through a well-practiced series of poses.
 It managed to shut everyone up instantly, even if he seemed a bit embarrassed by himself.

 Lang’s team ogled the freak of nature openly for a long, plainly intimidated moment, until at last Centopani found a way to break the ice.
 "Pretty fuckin’ *Superman* good, I’d say.
 How fuckin’ big are you, farmboy?"

-"Uh, six-three, ‘bout six-eighty-five this morning...wait."
+"Uh, six-three, ‘bout six-eighty-five this morning... wait."
 Thompson paused in his posing for a moment and tilted his head.
 "What makes you think I’m a farm boy?"

 "Where you from, Boot?"
 Becker had his mischievous grin on.